 What last is right for me?

-If you’re in any doubt about the right size or shape of shoes to suit your feet, book a free personalised fitting appointment with us, or find out how to measure your feet by watching our video.
+If you’re in any doubt about the right size or shape of shoes to suit your feet, book a free personalised fitting appointment with us, or find out how to measure your feet by watching our video below.